simplygoodwork/weather-bot/README.md

 # Weather Bot

 A simple agent powered by OpenAI that integrates with Linear to provide current weather and time information.
+The bot is set up to be deployed to a Cloudflare worker.

 The bot can look up coordinates for cities, get current weather conditions, and provide local time information for any location.
 It responds to `AgentSession` webhooks from Linear and creates `AgentActivity` entries in response to prompts from users in Linear.

 ## Tools Available